 3. Apply a BHA Containing Product

-Once you are done with the extraction process, use a BHA serum, like Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant.
+Once you are done with the extraction process, use a BHA product, like Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant.
 Saturate a cotton ball, and sweep it across the affected area.
 This will help cleanse the skin of any remaining debris, and will also exfoliate.
 If you were unable to get rid of some blackheads, a BHA can help dissolve some of the sebum.
 This in turn may make it easier for you to extract the blackhead next time.

 4. Sterilize the Blackhead Removal Tool